Sugababes: 2019–2024: Reclaiming the Sugababes name and The Lost Tapes

 In February 2023, the Sugababes toured Australia, their first headlining tour of the country.
 The band supported Take That at BST Hyde Park on 1 July 2023 alongside the Script.
-In September 2023, Sugababes played a one off show at the O2 Arena in London, which would be their biggest headlining show ever.

 On 15 September 2023, Sugababes released the single "When the Rain Comes".
 The song was the first single to be released by the band's then-new record label BMG.
-The same day, the Sugababes performed at the O2 for their One Night Only concert.
+On the same day, they performed their one-night stand at The O2 Arena in London, which was their biggest headline performance to date.
 In December 2023, the group featured on the Joy Anonymous remix "Push the Button", titled "JOY (Push the Button)".
 The band appeared on Jools' Annual Hootenanny on 31 December 2023.
 Sugababes were awarded the "Impact Award" at the 26th MOBO Awards, and continued to appear at various events and festivals throughout 2024, including Parklife, Capital's Summertime Ball, Glastonbury Festival for which they appeared on the West Holts stage (once again shutting down the stage due to demand), as well as TRNSMT, Rock Oyster, Belladrum Tartan Heart Festival, Kendal Calling, Siren Bristol, Victorious Festival and Lowlands in the Netherlands.
 They also performed at the UEFA Euro 2024 final in Berlin.
 In August 2024, Sugababes featured on the remix "Round" by Two Shell, which sampled their single "Round Round".
 The same month, the group were a headlining act at Manchester Pride.

 On 30 August 2024, the group released the single "Situation", a collaboration with A Little Sound which uses the chorus from "Overload", alongside new lyrics for the verses.
 A visual was released on the same day.
 On 8 September 2024, they performed at BBC Radio 2 in the Park.
+In October 2024, they announced on The One Show that they had begun work on their ninth studio album.
+In the interview, they also spoke about their "full comeback" after reclaiming their original name, and what it's like to work together again as adults after forming the group as teenagers, as well as promoting their UK and European arena tour, Sugababes '25.
+They also touched on their single "When the Rain Comes" and their previous song "Flatline" from their 2013 MKS era.
 On 31 December 2024, they performed at the Beyond the Valley music festival.